HittyGubby/TNOCreator/README.md

 2. Github Pages deployed but only serves static functions so you can only change texts but cannot add asset

 3. User account deletion is unsupported

+4. Screenshot with svg format only, since converting svg to png with html-to-image got font problems

+   but svgs got larger size(~7mb by default), so for actual production use a random svg to png converter plz (ffmpeg cant do)

 **Project Path**